tesselode/gpgp-react/contributing.md

 - `project-editor.tsx` - optionally receives project data (if opening an existing project) or creates a new blank project. also holds project resources in the state (for now just tileset images)
 - `level-editor.tsx` - receives project data and optionally receives level data. also loads its own copy of the project resources
 - `grid.tsx` - meant to be a reusable interactive grid, so only receives the bare minimum data, like tile size, width, and height. has callbacks for cursor movement, mouse click/release, etc.
-- cursors - mainly receives props from the grid. the grid can also pass in additional props that it gets from the level editor

 ## Todo
 - [ ] Add entity layers and entity configuration in project